JakeDavisCodes/mystitron/devLog.md

 ### Day 2
 Today I'd like to focus on getting some data into the db to start running tests and building the server routes.
 I'm going to use chat partly for this and I will have to make some myself.

+I wound up not being able to use Chat as much as I'd wanted to.
+I had to use a mixture of chat and JS to build some user data.